-TYPES OF THE BONDS POSITION IN THE PERIODIC TABLE Ionic Bonds Between atoms that are located in the extreme left-and right hand portions of the periodic table.
-Covalent Bonds Between atoms that are located near the centre of the periodic table.
-Metallic Bonds Between the elements displaying characteristic high thermal and electrical conductivity that are located principally in the lower left region of the periodic table.
+TYPES OF THE BONDS POSITION IN THE PERIODIC TABLE Ionic Bonds Between atoms that are located in the extreme left-and right Tome Bonds hand portions of the periodic table.
+Couplant Don do Between atoms that are located near the centre of the periodic Covalent Bonds table.
+Between the elements displaying characteristic high thermal Metallic Bonds and electrical conductivity that are located principally in the lower left region of the periodic table.